clearspotmedia/localgov_design_system/README.md

 https://github.com/clearspotmedia/cds_design_system

 ## What the theme does
-When running both the the Design System theme and module, you will have access to a new design system content type and menus.
+When running both the the Design System theme and module, you will have access to a new design system content type.
+Your design system pages can assigned as parent or child pages creating sections.
+These sections and child pages are output into well considered responsive menus for navigation.
-Improved functionality for editors with page sections and automatic contents menus.

 The front end interface closely replicates the GDS design system navigation structure.  https://design-system.service.gov.uk/

 Summary of features with both theme and module installed: